-Our primary residential treatment tracks consists of the men’s, women’s, and young adults’ programs.
+Our primary residential addiction treatment tracks consists of the men’s, women’s, and young adults’ programs.
 These programs are gender separate, with men and women living and receiving treatment in separate facilities.
 This allows them to address the issues that affect each gender differently and factors that contribute to the disease of addiction.

 Therapy is primarily group based, and clients attend group therapy sessions in the morning.
 Afternoons are set aside for educational offerings and weekly meetings with a primary therapist and a case manager.
 Additional modes of treatment—such as yoga, exercise, and acupuncture—take place in the afternoon as well.
 Clients also attend 12-Step meetings every day.